 He believed its actions constituted illegal bills of attainder, imposed “cruel, unusual and savage punishments for thought, speech, writing, petition and assembly, and that it stigmatizes people for their beliefs, associations and views about politics, law, and government.”
 He objected to the Court’s attempts to dodge such “thought-stifling” actions, which he believed denied “the constitutional heritage of every freedom-loving American.”

 In a companion case, Veterans of the Abraham Lincoln Brigade v.
 Subversive Activities Control Board, the Court found that the determination that the brigade was a communist organization was too “stale” for review.
-Justice Black referred readers to his dissent in American Committee, while Justice Douglas, joined by Black and John Marshall Harlan, argued that the case was ripe for review and should be decided by the Court.
+Justice Black referred readers to his dissent in American Committee, while Justice Douglas, joined by Black and John Marshall Harlan II, argued that the case was ripe for review and should be decided by the Court.

 John Vile is professor of political science and dean of the Honors College at Middle Tennessee State University.
 He is co-editor of the Encyclopedia of the First Amendment.
 This article was originally published in 2009.Send Feedback on this article